 Sensei “Bill” Viola Jr. (born April 9, 1977) is a #1 Amazon Best Selling Author, international martial arts champion, instructor, coach, fitness promoter, 組手 expert, and founder of Kumite Classic Entertainment Corp.

 He is a producer of the Showtime documentary “Tough Guys” inspired by his book Godfathers of MMA and chronicles the life of his father (Bill Viola Sr.)

 Bill Viola Jr. is a Pittsburgh native who has topped the Amazon charts for his work as an author.
 He is a noted film producer, international martial arts champion/Sensei and mixed martial arts historian who experienced the “Golden Era” of MMA firsthand as his father; Bill Sr. is credited as the co-creator of the sport (a decade before the UFC) by the Heinz History Center, in conjunction with the Smithsonian Institute.

-Bill was a university scholar who graduated Summa Cum Laude from the University of Pittsburgh in 1999 with a bachelor’s degree in Political Science and immediately moved to Hollywood, California to gain hands-on experience in the entertainment industry.
+Bill was a university scholar who graduated Summa Cum Laude from the University of Pittsburgh in 1999.
+After earning a bachelor’s degree in Political Science, he transitioned to Hollywood to gain experience in the entertainment industry.
 Subsequently, he earned acceptance into the Screen Actors Guild (SAG) and American Federation of Television and Radio (AFTRA) en route to establishing his own production company, Kumite Classic Entertainment in 1999.
-The company’s signature event, the self-titled “Kumite Classic.”
+The company’s signature event is the legendary self-titled “Kumite Classic.”
 It has been dubbed by the media as the mecca for martial arts in Pittsburgh, Pennsylvania.
-The company hosts the annual Pittsburgh Fitness Expo, regarded as the largest and most established multi-sport convention in Western Pennsylvania attracting sports and entertainment icons such as Lynn Swann, Franco Harris, Antonio Brown, Ice-T, and Royce Gracie over the years.
+The company hosts the annual Pittsburgh Fitness Expo, established as the largest multi-sport convention in Western Pennsylvania attracting a host of sports and entertainment icons such as Kurt Angle, Lynn Swann, Franco Harris, Antonio Brown, Ice-T, and Royce Gracie over the years.

-Viola Jr. established Kumite Quarterly magazine in 2003, serving as publisher and overseeing distribution throughout North America until 2007.
+Viola Jr. established Kumite Quarterly magazine in 2003.
+He served as publisher in North America until 2007.
 The magazine was the official publication of Kumite International, a scholarship foundation (the first of its kind) established by Viola Jr. in partnership with Eckert Seamans Law Firm.
 Viola Jr. is an accomplished freelance journalist, contracted by such publications as Martial Arts Success, Sport Karate Magazine and Sport Karate Illustrated.